computerguided/FCM/doc/classes/Device.md

 FcmDevice()
 ```

-As part of the constructor, the Message Queue and the Timer Handler are initialized.
+As part of the constructor, the Message Queue is initialized.
 All the other initializations are done in the derived classes by calling the overridden `initialize()` method as described further in the Initialize section.
 As such, the creation of a device in the main program is done by creating an instance of the derived class and calling its `initialize()` method and then calling the `run()` method.

 ## Initialize